Computational-Cognitive-Musicology-Lab/harmonicSimilarityProject_2022/README.md

 ## Chord Progression Similarity Index Based on the Markov Model
 In `python_analysis` folder, `similarity_index_calculation.py` can be used to calculate the similarity index based on the Morkov Model.
 Data analysis of top 10 and top 20 songs can be viewed in `python_analysis` folder.

+## Perceptual Experience
+Experiment design can be found in `ExperimentalInterface` and `Questionnaire` folders.
+Experiment data analysis can be found in `python_analysis` folder.